bare ingredients - a foodie site for food lovers

 Monkfish flesh is one of the best fish that Europe has to offer, it also has to be one of the ugliest, with a huge round head and in comparison a small tail.
-This dish takes very little time to prepare but makes an excellent meal, accompanied by sauteed spinach, a rocket salad, fresh pasta or a light risotto.
+This dish takes very little time to prepare but makes an excellent meal, accompanied by sautéed spinach, a rocket salad, fresh pasta or a light risotto.

-Portions: 6 Portions
+6 Portions

-Preparation: 10 minutes
+Prep: 10 minutes

-Cooking: 10 minutes
+Cook: 10 minutes

 Ingredients